hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.11.0.html.md

 are on by default.
 You can disable this behavior per-node with the `disable_performance_standby` configuration flag.

+### AWS Secret Engine Roles
+Roles in the AWS Secret Engine were previously ambiguous.
+For example, if the `arn` parameter had been specified, that could have been interpreted as the ARN of an AWS IAM policy to attach to an IAM user or it could have been the ARN of an AWS role to assume.
+Now, types are explicit, both in terms of what credential type is being requested (e.g., an IAM User or an Assumed Role?) as well as the parameters being sent to vault (e.g., the IAM policy document attached to an IAM user or used during a GetFederationToken call).
+All credential retrieval remains backwards compatible as does updating role data.
+However, the data returned when reading role data is now different and breaking, so anything which reads role data out of Vault will need to be updated to handle the new role data format.

+While creating/updating roles remains backwards compatible, the old parameters are now considered deprecated.
+You should use the new parameters as documented in the API docs.

+As part of this, the `/aws/creds/` and `/aws/sts/` endpoints have been merged, with the behavior only differing as specified below.
+The `/aws/sts/` endpoint is considered deprecated and should only be used when needing backwards compatibility.

+All roles will be automatically updated to the new role format when accessed.
+However, due to the way role data was previously being stored in Vault, it's possible that invalid data was stored that both make the upgrade impossible as well as would have made the role unable to retrieve credentials.
+In this situation, the previous role data is returned in an `invalid_data` key so you can inspect what used to be in the role and correct the role data if desired.
+One consequence of the prior AWS role storage format is that a single Vault role could have led to two different AWS credential types being retrieved when a `policy` parameter was stored.
+In this case, these legacy roles will be allowed to retrieve both IAM User and Federation Token credentials, with the credential type depending on the path used to access it (IAM User if accessed via the `/aws/creds/<role_name>` endpoint and Federation Token if accessed via the `/aws/sts/<role_name>` endpoint).

 ## Full List Since 0.10.0

 ### Revocations of dynamic secrets leases now asynchronous